What is Sole Proprietor?

 - Loans and other Government Financial Assistance programs– DTI offers P3 Programs for those who have DTI permits.

-The first step is to name your business.
-Once you have a good name, you need to check on Business Name Registration Services Website (BNRS), if there’s a company that has the same name as yours.
+- Name your business- Once you have a good name, you need to check on Business Name Registration Services Website (BNRS), if there’s a company that has the same name as yours.
 If there is, you have to think of a new one, if not, you may proceed with the next step.

 - Driver’s license